ConnorWatts/Generative-Modelling-Projects/README.md

 MTL-GAN https://github.com/ConnorWatts/Multi-Task-GAN

 Developed a MTL framework for image GANs.
 Demonstrated that by jointly learning image classification tasks the generator produces more realistic and diverse images.
+For a demonstation please see corresponding notebook.